 How often do I need to sync PitPat?

 The device stores up to 10 days of data before overwriting the oldest records.
 Syncing every 2-3 days is ideal.
-Just press the paw button on the tracker when your phone is within Bluetooth range — it takes about 15 seconds.
+Just press the paw button on the tracker when your phone is within Bluetooth range, and the app handles the transfer.

 Does PitPat work for cats?